Ruth Ziolkowski: Crazy Horse Memorial

 Korczak previously helped with the completion of Mount Rushmore during the 1930s.
-He had been approached by Chief Henry Standing Bear of the Lakota approached him about a potential project.
+He had been approached by Chief Henry Standing Bear of the Lakota about a potential project.
 Ziolkowski designed a huge statue of Crazy Horse, an Oglala Lakota chief who helped defeat George Armstrong Custer at the Battle of Little Bighorn in 1876.
 He acquired Thunderhead Mountain in the Black Hills, located just 17 miles from Mount Rushmore, from the U.S. federal government, as the site for his monument.
 He arrived at the site on May 3, 1947, and commenced construction of the Crazy Horse Memorial in 1948.

 Ruth Ross arrived at the Crazy Horse Memorial in 1948 with a group of Connecticut youths who had volunteered to help Ziolkowski with the project during his pre-planning stages.
 A professional, as well as a personal, relationship soon developed.
 Ziolkowski and Ross married on November 23, 1950, on Thanksgiving.
 He was 42 years old, while she was 24 years old at the time of the wedding.
 The marriage produced ten children who were born in their small cabin where the family lived.

 While Korczak focused on the creation of Crazy Horse from the 1940s to the 1980s, Ruth handled much of the day-to-day operations of the Crazy Horse site from her office in the family's cabin.
 Ruth and her husband jointly compiled three books of material containing measurements and plans for the statue.
 She handled the finances and bookkeeping.
 She handled press inquires, staffed their visitors center, and acquired the equipment and materials needed to carve the sculpture.
 She handled these tasks while raising ten children.

 Korczak Ziolkowski declined financial support from the U.S. federal government, believing that it might offend Native American groups.
 In order to raise money during the early years of the project, Ruth Ziolkowski operated a timber mill and a dairy farm.
 She later served as the chairman of the board and chief executive officer for the Crazy Horse Memorial Foundation board of directors.